techiev2/testGisc/README.md

     a repo.
 How does the push/watch event of a highly popular user affect the growth curve of a GitHub repository.

-Refer docs inside the docs directory for details related to usage.
-Help and suggestions are appreciated.
+Refer [docs](docs/) for details related to usage.
+Suggestions appreciated.